 Technology Development for Supercritical Carbon Dioxide (SCO2) Based Power Cycles

 The Advanced Turbines Program at NETL will conduct R&D for directly and indirectly heated supercritical carbon dioxide (CO2) based power cycles for fossil fuel applications.
-The focus will be on components for indirectly heated fossil fuel power cycles with turbine inlet temperature at or above 1400 ºF (760 ºC) and oxy-fuel combustion for directly heated supercritical CO2 based power cycles.
+The focus will be on components for indirectly heated fossil fuel power cycles with turbine inlet temperature in the range of 1300 - 1400 ºF (700 - 760 ºC) and oxy-fuel combustion for directly heated supercritical CO2 based power cycles.

 The supercritical carbon dioxide power cycle operates in a manner similar to other turbine cycles, but it uses CO2 as the working fluid in the turbomachinery.
 The cycle is operated above the critical point of CO2 so that it does not change phases (from liquid to gas), but rather undergoes drastic density changes over small ranges of temperature and pressure.
 This allows a large amount of energy to be extracted at high temperature from equipment that is relatively small in size.
-SCO2 turbines can have a gas path diameter as small as a few inches compared to several feet for utility scale combustion turbines or steam turbines.
+SCO2 turbines will have a nominal gas path diameter an order of magnitude smaller than utility scale combustion turbines or steam turbines.

 Figure 1.
 Closed Loop SCO2 Recompression Brayton Cycle Flow Diagram